 I work in moral, political, and legal philosophy.
-I am particularly interested in issues such as paternalism, perfectionism, punishment, and public reason.
+I am particularly interested in issues such as paternalism, perfectionism, and punishment.

 I gave an interview on the methods of punishment, as a part of a University of Oxford outreach project aimed at 11 to 18 year olds.
 I was told not to mention chemical castration, and to pitch my language accordingly.
 You can listen to it here.